 - Proactively address fears and frustrations of your customers – out-of-stock products, delays in delivery, cleanliness of your warehouse, etc.

 The Silver Lining in the Crisis

-The Covid-19 crisis presents a massive opportunity for brick and mortar businesses.
+The Covid-19 crisis presents a massive opportunity for brick-and-mortar businesses.
 If you haven’t yet moved digital, this is the right time.
 With smart digital PR strategies, you can revive your business and get back on your feet.
-While there may be initial hiccups like delayed product deliveries, supply chain disruptions – you can play the situation to your advantage and emerge victoriously.
+While there may be initial hiccups like delayed product deliveries, and supply chain disruptions – you can play the situation to your advantage and emerge victoriously.

 Small businesses are the most affected by Covid-19.
 With the right steps and smart planning, you can lessen the blow and get back your business in operation.

 Stay safe, stay healthy, and stay positive.